 Another famous example is actor Daniel Day-Lewis playing the title role in Richard Eyre’s Hamlet at the National Theatre in 1989.
 He collapsed on stage, afterwards having reported to have seen his father in place of Hamlet’s father’s ghost.
 He withdrew from other performances during the run as well, the official reason being exhaustion.
 But his career has never set foot on stage again since.
 More recently, the singer Adele ever so delicately told British Vogue that she can ‘puke quite a lot before going on stage.’

 As American baseball legend Yogi Berra once said, “90% of the game is half mental.”
 Which I think meant that the problem lies between our ears.
 When I’m booked as a stage magician and a big show is coming up that’s keeping me on edge, here’s what I do to help avoid being a nervous wreck by the time I’m waiting in the wings for my entrance.
 So here are my seven stage fright tips so you can get over stage fright and conquer.

 1. Shoo away the evil imp

 It’s that little critical imp that perches on your shoulder whispering poisonous thoughts into your ear.
 Those pesky thoughts about how unqualified, underachieving and untalented you are.
-In a singing masterclass at Julliard in 2013, internationally renown mezzo soprano Joyce DiDonato gave the sound advice to ignore the negative talk, just breathe deeply and remind yourself that you’ll be fine!
+In a singing masterclass at Julliard in 2013, internationally renown mezzo soprano Joyce DiDonato gave sound stage fright tips including to ignore the negative talk, just breathe deeply and remind yourself that you’ll be fine!

 And after you shoo the imp off your shoulder, try replacing it with nurturing advice; the sort you’d give to someone else who’s a nervous wreck like you.
 “Everything’s fine, don’t worry, enjoy it, relax!”
 (You can hear Joyce’s whole talk full of grounded advice starting here on this video.)